hazelcast/hazelcast-python-client/README.rst

 ~~~~~~~~~~~~~

 For issue reports, please share the following information with us to
-quickly resolve the problems.
+quickly resolve the problems:

 -  Hazelcast IMDG and the client version that you use
 -  General information about the environment and the architecture you
    use like Python version, cluster size, number of clients, Java
    version, JVM parameters, operating system etc.
--  Logs and stack traces, if any.
+-  Logs and stack traces, if any
--  Detailed description of the steps to reproduce the issue.
+-  Detailed description of the steps to reproduce the issue

 Pull Requests
 ~~~~~~~~~~~~~

 Contributions are submitted, reviewed and accepted using the pull requests on GitHub.
-For an enhancement or larger feature, create a GitHub issue first to discuss.
+For an enhancement or larger feature, please create a GitHub issue first to discuss.

 Development
 ^^^^^^^^^^^